Unit 1 - Practice Quiz

 histogram equalization and specification Medium

-A. must be a step function.
+A. must be a periodic function.

-B. must be a strictly decreasing function.
+B. must be a step function.

-C. must be a monotonically increasing function.
+C. must be a strictly decreasing function.

-D. must be a periodic function.
+D. must be a monotonically increasing function.

 34 Which type of noise is characterized by a probability density function (PDF) that consists of two distinct impulses at the extremes of the intensity range?